Transportation Strikes in France 2023

 MAKE IT SPECIAL: don’t miss the awesome views from the Panthéon’s dome!
 The dome is often referred to as the “Balcony of Paris” because of these amazing 360-degree views of Paris.

 » The Panthéon of Paris is open every day from 10 am to 6.30 pm.
-Entrance ticket costs 9€
+The entrance ticket costs 9€

-Explore the beautiful Luxembourg Gardens and Palace (today hosting the French Sénat) were built for Queen Marie de Médicis.
-This park, located in Paris 6, is one of the most popular parks in the city, with beautiful sights like the octagonal pond, or the Médicis Fountain or the octagonal music kiosk.
+Explore the beautiful Luxembourg Gardens built for Queen Marie de Médicis to surround her Palace (today used by the French Sénat).
+This is one of the most popular parks in the city, with beautiful sights like the octagonal pond, the romantic Médicis Fountain, or the octagonal music kiosk.
 If the weather is good, the Luxembourg Gardens make an excellent place for a picnic on the grass.

-The next stop of this Paris in 3 days itinerary is the neighborhood of Saint Germain-des-Prèes.
+The next stop of this 3 days in Paris itinerary is the neighborhood of Saint Germain-des-Prés.
 You can go from Luxembourg Gardens to Saint Germain-des-Prés by taking avenue Bonaparte, which limits the park on the west.
-It is a 13 min walk starting from the octagonal pond.
+It is a 13-minute walk starting from the octagonal pond.

 MAKE IT SPECIAL: a gourmet dinner with amazing views of the Eiffel Tower at restaurant Les Ombres can be the perfect start of an unforgettable night!

 End your day with a Seine night boat tour with a last glass of champagne and admire the historical monuments dotted along the route: the Eiffel Tower, the Musée d’Orsay, Notre Dame, …we can’t imagine a better way to finish your 3 days in Paris!

 USEFUL INFO & TIPS